lxdock/lxdock/README.md

   address running.
 * Proper permissions to run the `lxc` command.
 That usually means adding your user to the `lxd` group.
-* Local LXD images.
-Vith doesn't manage image copying.
+* Local LXD images. *LXD-Nomad* doesn't manage image copying.
 When you refer to `debian/jessie`, you need to have already coplied the image locally and properly aliased it.
 * pylxd
 * ansible

 ## Usage

-It's not functional, so you can't use it, but if you put a `Vithfile.yml` somewhere that looks
+It's not functional, so you can't use it, but if you put a `.nomad.yml` somewhere that looks
 like:

 ```